hyperledger/iroha/docs/source/references/config.md

 ### `sumeragi.block_time_ms`

-The period of time a peer waits for the `CreatedBlock` message after getting a `TransactionReceipt`
+Time a peer waits to produce a new block since the beginning of the voting round

 Has type `Option<u64>`[^1].
 Can be configured via environment variable `SUMERAGI_BLOCK_TIME_MS`